Representation formula, regularity and decay of solutions for sub-diffusion type equations: Variable coefficients equations

 \section{Variable coefficients equations}

 In this section, we extend the results mentioned above to two classes of variable coefficients operators.
-The first case we consider is the one where $\Op(a)$ in an operator belonging to the so-called SG-calculus (see Appendix \ref{subs:sgcalc} for a short summary of the main features of this calculus), with positive order.
+The first case we consider is the one where $\Op(a)$ in an operator belonging to the so-called SG-calculus (see, e.g., Section 2 of \cite{CGP2} for a short summary of the main features of this calculus), with positive order.
 Namely, denoting, as usual, $\norm{y}=\sqrt{1+|y|^2}$, $y\in\R^d$, in the estimates below, the symbol $a$ is real-valued, and satisfies the following assumptions:

 \begin{enumerate}[label=\textbf{(H\arabic*)},ref=\textbf{(H\arabic*)}] \item there exist $m,\mu\in(0,+\infty)$ such that $a\in S^{m,\mu}(\R^d\times \R^d)$; \item $a$ is non-negative, and there exist $R>0$, $m^\prime\in [0,m]$ and $\mu^\prime\in [0,\mu]$ such that, for any $(x,\xi)\in \R^{d}\times \R^d$ with $|x|+|\xi|\geq R$,